By Eric Johnson

 the investigation firm Marquet International placed Utah at No. 5 for what it calls a “Ponzi Propensity Ratio.”
 In addition, “the most common victims of Ponzi schemes are the elderly, but in Utah, almost half of all financial fraud cases have targeted members of the LDS Church.
 People intending to defraud others may do so more successfully by using common interests and emotional ties to attract investors and build trust.
 Source

-Examples of recent schemes perpetuated on Utah residents
+Examples of recent schemes perpetuated on Utah residents or specifically on Mormons

 Let’s take a look at some recent schemes (at least the ones that were caught) during the past three years in Utah (starting with the newest):